respondcreate/django-versatileimagefield/README.md

 #### crop ####

-If you wanted create an image cropped to a specific size, use the 'crop' Sizer:
+If you wanted create an image cropped to a specific size, use the `crop` Sizer:

 ```python
 # Retrieving the URL to a 400px wide by 400px tall crop of the image